Piptadeniastrum

-Piptadeniastrum africanum is a tall deciduous tree within the Fabaceae family (subfamily Mimosaidae), also called Piptadenia africana its timber is traded under the names, Dabema or Dahoma.
+Piptadeniastrum africanum is a tall deciduous tree within the legume family, Fabaceae.
+It is native to the humid tropics of sub-Saharan Africa, ranging from Senegal to Sudan and Angola.
+It is the sole species in genus Piptadeniastrum.
+It is also called Piptadenia africana, and its timber is traded under the names Dabema or Dahoma.
 It commonly occurs in freshwater swamp forests but can also be found further north.